 To Drive or Not to Drive: Supporting Timely Driving Retirement for People Living with Dementia and Mild Cognitive Impairment (MCI)

-Dr Theopisti Chrysanthaki and Dr Sarah Combes, University of Surrey (both)
+Dr Theopisti Chrysanthaki, University of Surrey

 Deciding when to retire from driving is a complex and emotionally charged issue for individuals living with dementia.
 With over 6.1 million UK drivers aged 70 and above - a figure projected to nearly double by 2033 - and 1 in 11 people over 65 living with dementia, the challenge of safe driving retirement is both urgent and growing.
 Yet, conversations around driving cessation are often delayed until a serious incident occurs, leaving families and professionals unprepared.